 by setting up exchange schemes, and by promoting mobility on the

+technological, human and cultural levels.
 France is one of the countries which laid the foundations for the

 EACD with the Compagnons du Devoir.
 The Institut Supérieur de